dghwood/git-cheatsheet-commands/README.md

 ## Push to Repo

 - `gh push -u origin <branch name>`
+    - Note: the `-u` means next time you can just do `gh push`
     - Note: if you want to change the branch name use `git branch -M <new name>`